Unemployment claims drop as Washington lifts coronavirus restrictions, economy heats up

 Between June 27 and July 3, Washingtonians filed 5,924 new unemployment claims, a 21.1% drop from the prior week, the state Employment Security Department (ESD) reported Thursday.

-Total claims, including new and ongoing claims for benefits, were down 7% from the prior week to 343,246, according to ESD.
+Total claims, including new and ongoing claims for benefits, were down 7% from the prior week to 343,246, according to the ESD.

 Nationally, jobless claims ticked up by 2,000 from the previous week, though the four-week average is at the lowest point since the pandemic last March, the Labor Department reported Thursday.